mroam/chordlifter/README.md

 versions of a song.
 [See inverted picture](https://github.com/mroam/chordlifter/blob/main/project-desc/chordlifter-samples.jpg)

-VERSION or DATE: 2022 May 21
+VERSION or DATE: 2022 May

 HOW TO START THIS PROJECT: Run tests!
 They work in IntelliJ (green arrows) & BlueJ ("Run Tests").

-AUTHORS: Mike, with ideas from Cole, Sadie, Jia, Max, & Desi
+AUTHORS: Mike, with ideas from Cole, Sadie, Jia, Max, & Desi.

-USER INSTRUCTIONS: Currently working on making [TextyText.java](https://github.com/mroam/chordlifter/blob/main/Texty-is-focus/TextyText.java) string handling so we can ask for "word" I, or "item" J, or "line" K.
+USER INSTRUCTIONS: Currently working on making [SuperString.java](https://github.com/mroam/chordlifter/blob/main/project1-superstring/SuperString.java) string handling so we can ask for "word" I, or "item" J, or "line" K. We can also ask to getNextChord (or getNextLyric) and we can build a new SuperString from the results of chopFirstChord (or chopFirstLyric).

 # TODO: